Joe Chill

 Joe Chill is a fictional character appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
 Created by Bill Finger and Bob Kane, the character first appeared in Detective Comics #33 (November 1939).

-In Batman's origin story, Joe Chill is the mugger who murders young Bruce Wayne's parents, Dr. Thomas Wayne and Martha Wayne.
+In most adaptations of Batman's origin story, Joe Chill is the mugger who murders young Bruce Wayne's parents, Dr. Thomas Wayne and Martha Wayne.
 The murder traumatizes Bruce, inspiring his vow to avenge their deaths by fighting crime in Gotham City as the vigilante Batman.

+As an integral part of Batman's origin story, Joe Chill has appeared in numerous media adaptations.
+Richard Brake portrayed the character in Batman Begins, and Doug Bradley played him in Gotham Knights.

 Publication history

 Joe Chill first appears in Detective Comics #33 and was created by Bill Finger and Bob Kane.

 Fictional character biography

-Not much is known about Chill except that he is, in most versions of Batman, a petty mugger who kills Bruce's parents Thomas and Martha while trying to take their money and jewelry.
+Chill is, in most versions of Batman, a petty mugger who kills Bruce's parents Thomas and Martha while trying to take their money and jewelry.
 When he demands Martha's necklace, Thomas moves to protect his wife and Chill panics and shoots him.
 He then kills Martha when she screams for help (in later versions up to the 1970s, Martha dies from a heart attack brought on from the shock of seeing her husband murdered).
 Chill runs away when Bruce begins crying and calling for help — but not before the boy memorizes his features.
 In at least three versions of the Batman mythos, the Waynes' killer is never identified.